-This week marks 110 years since a disastrous fire destroyed twelve businesses and stores and four hotels in Oak Street in the central business district on Oak Street, Barcaldine, Queensland during the night on 10 August 1909.
+2019 marks 110 years since a disastrous fire destroyed twelve businesses and stores and four hotels in the central business district on Oak Street, Barcaldine, Queensland during the night of 10 August 1909.

 Newspapers reported the fire appliances possessed by the Barcaldine Fire Brigade were primitive and could not stay the ‘conflagration’.
 “Bucket brigades were formed, and water was used copiously, but without material effect…”

 The Capricornian (Rockhampton, Qld. : 1875 – 1929) Sat 14 Aug 1909 Page 18

 The following week the Capricornian reported…